kristianmandrup/params_extractor/README.md

 	# retrieve param values from hash
 	id 		= hash[:id].to_i
 	name 	= hash[:name]

+	# set crypter on/off for individual encoder or decoder

+	# turn off for encoder
+	encoder = Params::Encoder.new "a=7", :crypter => false

+	# turn off for decoder
+	decoder = Params::Decoder.new token, :crypter => false
 ```

 Look at the specs for more on usage.